h2oai/h2o-3/h2o-docs/src/product/data-science/svm.rst

 Examples
 ~~~~~~~~

-Below is a simple example showing how to build a Support Vector Machine model.
+This example demonstrates how to build a Support Vector Machine (SVM) model using H2O-3 for classification tasks.
+The model is trained on the splice dataset, with parameters set for gamma and rank ratio to optimize performance.
+After training, the model's performance is evaluated, and predictions can be generated on the dataset if needed.

 .. tabs::
    .. code-tab:: r R